What’s a Home Reversion Plan? (2022)

 - Less Inheritance Tax – You may benefit from a lower inheritance tax liability.

 - Keep a portion – You have the opportunity to retain ownership of some of your home, so that you can leave something to your beneficiaries.

 - Top care – Should you need to, you can use the cash you unlock to fund the best care for your retirement.

-- No compulsory repayments – You won’t need to make any monthly repayments.
+- No compulsory repayments – You won’t need to make any monthly repayments unless you want to.